Mathnerd314/stroscot/docs/Commentary/Libraries/Syntax.rst

 Linebreaks
 ==========

-Steelman 2D has this intruiging requirement "Lexical units (i.e., identifiers, reserved words, single and multicharacter symbols, numeric and string literals, and comments) may not cross line boundaries of a source program."
+Steelman 2D has this intriguing requirement "Lexical units (i.e., identifiers, reserved words, single and multicharacter symbols, numeric and string literals, and comments) may not cross line boundaries of a source program."
 This is in contrast to other languages, where backslashes can be used to continue lines.

 Certainly the days of 80-character terminals are gone, and most editors support soft wrapping.
 Also for comments, it seems pretty stupid to not allow multiline comments.
 Tinman H5 clarifies that the requirement has almost no effect as a lexical unit may be composed from multiple sub-units spanning multiple lines.

+The Ada manual specifies lines of at least 200 characters shall be supported.

 Indentation
 ===========